WHAT IS PSYCHOANALYSIS?

 While psychoanalysis itself requires intensive frequency of sessions, I apply a psychoanalytic approach to my work with all of my patients who see me anywhere from 1 to 5 times per week.

 Evidence-based verification that psychoanalysis and psychodynamic psychotherapy are among the most durable mental health treatments with the most lasting results increases every year.
-This link directs you to some of the most recent research on the topic.
+These links take you to current research on this topic:

 These videos provide a range of helpful perspectives on the value and experience of psychoanalytic and psychodynamic therapy treatment: